-Contributed Non-Financial Assets- Certain officers of the Foundation provide legal services free of charge.
-No amounts have been recorded for these services as management believes these amounts are immaterial to the Foundation's consolidated financial statements.
+Contributed Non-Financial Assets- Contributed nonfinancial assets are reflected as contributions at their fair value at the date of donation in the accompanying consolidated financial statements.
+Certain officers of the Foundation provide legal services free of charge.
+No amounts have been recorded for these contributed legal services as management believes these amounts are immaterial to the Foundation's consolidated financial statements.

 Cash and Cash Equivalents - The Foundation places its cash and cash equivalents on deposit with financial institutions in the United States.
 The Federal Deposit Insurance Corporation covers \$250,000 for substantially all depository accounts.
 The Foundation from time to time may have amounts on deposit in excess of the insured limits.
-As of December 31, 2022 and 2021, the Foundation had approximately \$600,740 and \$1,147,935, respectively, which exceeded these insured amounts.
+As of December 31, 2023 and 2022, the Foundation had approximately \$870,240 and \$600,740, respectively, which exceeded these insured amounts.